Thanksgiving Countdown – 8 Smart Things You Should Do Right Now To Get Ready

 Your guests don’t have to be in attendance for the full meal either – we have a few who just come by for dessert and coffee after eating their actual Thanksgiving dinner elsewhere.

-For example, I need gluten free cream soups for some of my favorite recipes and those have to be purchased or ordered now because I know from experience that they’ll run out.
-I’ve also heard that there will be a shortage of canned pumpkin this year due to a late growing season because of excessive rain.
-I’ve already experienced that first hand!
+For example, I need gluten-free cream soups for some of my favorite recipes and those have to be purchased or ordered now because I know from experience that they’ll run out.

 Cleaning out your freezer now will make room for any dishes that you can prepare ahead and freeze.
 Bonus – you’ll already have room in your freezer for after Thanksgiving leftovers!

-It’s so much easier to figure all of this out ahead of time!
+It’s so much easier to figure all of this out ahead of time so that you can make purchases or reserve any rental items that you need!

 The key to keeping stress at a minimum is to be organized!
-Review your recipes now and create a day-by-day, down to the hour, cooking schedule for the days leading up to Thanksgiving, as well as for Thanksgiving day itself.
+Review your recipes now and create a cooking schedule for the days leading up to Thanksgiving, as well as for Thanksgiving day itself.

-When my schedule is finished, I’ll know exactly what time I need to start preparing each dish and what time to place it in the oven, what time to start preheating the oven and what dishes I might be able to bake together.
+When my schedule is finished, I’ll know exactly what time I need to start preparing each dish, what time to place it in the oven, what time to start preheating the oven, and what dishes I might be able to bake together.

-Here’s one recipe though that will.not.disappoint!
+Here’s one recipe though that I guarantee not to disappoint!
 It’s my super yummy and super popular World’s Best Sweet Potato Casserole.

 Think about anything that needs to be done ahead such as washing/dry cleaning linens, making place cards, creating a centerpiece, setting the table, etc. And now is the time to think about it – not when you’re already stressed and are more likely to forget something.